10 Common Things That Make Depression Worse

 So every time you watch the news, you are essentially feeding your mind these negative thoughts.

-You may feel like this negative, evil world is your reality.
 But the fact of the matter is the news shows only a very small fraction of real life.

-9. READING THE COMMENTS SECTION
+10. READING THE COMMENTS SECTION

 People think they can hide behind their computer screens.

-The comment section is often vile.
 It’s filled with bullying and criticism and hatred.

 You’ll instantly feel your mood drop when you scroll through the comments.